Configure Table Views

 columnViews, each defining one columnOptional configuration attributes set on the table or on individual columns

-A minimal example (see Complete Example for full reference):
+A minimal example (see Example Template for full reference):

 package MyViews {